cqlyj/VSkill/WORKINGLOG.md

 **What I did today:**

 - fix the issue in the `provideFeedback` function in the `Verifier` contract. => This issue due to the wrong index for loop in the `_updateEvidenceStatus` function.
-- find new issue in `_earnRewardsOrGetPenalized`, if `DIFFERENTOPINIONS` status, before the `checkUpkeep` function is called by the chainlink nodes, we need to first remove the previous status in the `evidenceIpfsHashToItsInfo` so that we can update the status again, anyway we have a copy of the previous status in the `evidenceIpfsHashToItsInfo.allSelectedVerifiers` array, thus this will affect the rewards and penalties for the verifiers. => maybe refactor the `_earnRewardsOrGetPenalized` to accept an array of verifiers addresses as parameter.
+- find new issue✅ in `_earnRewardsOrGetPenalized`, if `DIFFERENTOPINIONS` status, before the `checkUpkeep` function is called by the chainlink nodes, we need to first remove the previous status in the `evidenceIpfsHashToItsInfo` so that we can update the status again, anyway we have a copy of the previous status in the `evidenceIpfsHashToItsInfo.allSelectedVerifiers` array, thus this will affect the rewards and penalties for the verifiers. => maybe refactor the `_earnRewardsOrGetPenalized` to accept an array of verifiers addresses as parameter.
 TBC...
 (This may also solve the known issue below.)
   - Solution: refactor the those functions so the `_updateEvidenceStatus` will be called only once, if the status is `DIFFERENTOPINIONS`, those verifiers who enter the `_earnRewardsOrGetPenalized` function pop their status from the `evidenceIpfsHashToItsInfo` array and then update the status again.

 **Known Issue:**